anmoldeepkaur03/sql-data-warehouse-project/README.md

 │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models
-|   ├── data_analysis/                  # Scripts for exploratory data analysis
+|   ├── data_analysis/                  # Scripts for exploratory and advanced data analysis
 │
 ├── tests/                              # Test scripts and quality files │